Skip to contentAbout Fig Group

 Section 06

-5. Use the readiness checker - Fig's Cyber Essentials readiness checker includes specific questions about MFA deployment to help you identify gaps.
+6. Use Fig's Cyber Essentials readiness checker to identify gaps.

 Section 07